-Also, consider the voice you'd like to use.
-Personal statements can be written in either the first or third person but you'll need to maintain this voice throughout - don't switch between the two.
+Also, consider the voice and tense you'd like to use.
+Personal statements can be written in either the first or third person, but you'll need to maintain this voice throughout - don't switch between the two.

 Take a look at how to write a CV.

 How can I make it stand out to employers?

 - 'Remember that first impressions count so make sure you're giving the recruiter a comfortable reading experience.
 Layout and clarity are crucial,' says David.

 - Tailor your CV personal statement (and CV in general) to each application.